Spring Framework: Batch framework

-It also provides more advanced technical services and features that will enable extremely high-volume and high performance batch jobs through optimizations and partitioning techniques.
+It provides more advanced technical services and features that enables extremely high-volume and high-performance batch jobs through optimizations and partitioning techniques.

-Spring Batch executes a series of jobs; a job consists of many steps and each step consists of a READ-PROCESS-WRITE task or single operation task (tasklet).
+Spring Batch executes a series of jobs; a job consists of a number of steps and each step consists of a "READ-PROCESS-WRITE" task or single operation task (tasklet).
+A "single" operation task is also known as a tasklet.
+It means doing a single task only, like cleaning up the resources before or after a step is started or completed.

 The "READ-PROCESS-WRITE" process consists of these steps: "read" data from a resource (comma-separated values (CSV), XML, or database), "process" it, then "write" it to other resources (CSV, XML, or database).
 For example, a step may read data from a CSV file, process it, and write it into the database.
-Spring Batch provides many classes to read/write CSV, XML, and database.
+Spring Batch provides a number of classes to read/write CSV, XML, and database.

-For a "single" operation task (tasklet), it means doing a single task only, like clean up the resources before or after a step is started or completed.

 The steps can be chained together to run as a job.